wso2/docs-choreo-dev/en/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 API security refers to the measures and practices used to protect Application Programming Interfaces (APIs) from potential threats and vulnerabilities.
 APIs are essential for enabling communication and data exchange between different software applications and services, making them a critical component in modern software development.
 However, their openness and accessibility can also make them targets for various security risks.
 Authentication and authorization are key aspects of API security.
 Authentication is ensuring that only authorized users or applications can access the API.
 This can involve using API keys, tokens, or more advanced authentication methods like OAuth 2.0.
 Authorization is controlling what authenticated users or applications are allowed to do within the API.
 Authorization mechanisms restrict access to specific resources and actions based on user roles or permissions.

-Choreo's built-in security token service has authorization capabilities to issue scopes based the relationship between scopes, roles and user groups.
+Choreo's built-in security token service has authorization capabilities to issue scopes based on the relationship between scopes, roles and user groups.
 You have the capability to define roles and assign permissions and user groups to the roles.
 The user to group relationship can be configured through Choreo built-in IdP.

 This guide explains how you can test invoking APIs secured with permissions using the Choreo built-in authorization capabilities.
 The steps include: